Mangala-Manmatharaja/SysWhispers2/README.md

 ## 🚀 SysWhispers2

 🔧 SysWhispers2 helps with evasion by generating header/ASM files that implants can use to make direct system calls, bypassing user-mode hooks.
-This fork includes additi customizations and improvement.
+This fork includes additio customizations and improvement.

 ## 🔑 Key Differences from Original SysWhispers2